MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 7. A confirmation message appears at the bottom of the page, and the sequence is connected to the selected lead record.
 Now, sellers who have access to the lead record can see the activities connected with it.

-8. Under Josiah's name, select the carrot next to **Lead.** Switch to **Sales Insights** to view Josiah's record using the Sales Insights form.
+8. Under the lead's name, select the carrot next to **Lead.** Switch to **Sales Insights** to view the record using the Sales Insights form.
 Refresh the Up next widget.
 It should now read **Set up introduction call.**

 9. Expand the step and mark as complete.